forestgrape/coronavirus/index.md

 - The coronavirus transmission can be smoke-like.
 A neighbours candle won't harm through doors, but if you are at a place with an indoor barbecue (many people dry coughing), wearing a mask is important.
 This can be the case in a train with people coughing or in a hospital treating Covid-19 patients.

-    Wear a mask in all indoor places where infectious people can be.
-So at least in all public indoor spaces.
-Reuse; but put it into 60 to 70-degree hot water for 30 minutes every day.
+-    Wear a mask in all indoor places where infectious people can be or best avoid crowded indoor spaces entirely.
+Distancing also reduced the infection risk.

+    Reuse the mask; but put it into 60 to 70-degree hot water for 30 minutes every day.
 [Chan et al.](#chan) have shown that this inactivates the coronavirus (Remark: shown for Sars-Cov-1).

-Ventilate your rooms regularly by opening all windows for 10 minutes.
+- Ventilate your rooms regularly by opening all windows for 10 minutes.
 Don't have very dry air inside.
 Drying your frequently washed cloths inside keeps the air humid.

 - Keep proper hygiene.
 Especially wash your hands well after toilet.
 Hygiene is important because:
    * transmission pathways of Covid-19 are still unclear.
 So currently just avoid them all.
    * it is known that viruses causing commen cold are transmitted through droplets.
-These viruses can weaken the immun sytem defence [kikkert](#kikkert) and therefore could induce an increased infection risk.
+These viruses can weaken the immun sytem defence [[kikkert](#kikkert)] and therefore could induce an increased infection risk.

+  But do <strong>not</strong> rely on hygiene alone, since there is strong evidence, that the majority of [transmissions occur in indoor air](#spread-patterns) and not with droplets.

 - Measure and observe your temperature several times every day and record the values.
 As a slightly increased temperature can be an early sign of a possible Sars-Cov-2 infection.
 Many people have only slightly increased temperature which doesn't "meet the definition of fever" [Zhang](#zhang), [Wong](#wong), [Zhong](#zhong).
 The more common Covid-19 in your region is, the more likely it is that an observed infection is Covid-19.
 In my case - South East Switzerland, a day hike away from Nothern Italy - Covid-19 is currently the most prevalent disease.